Developing an affordable and effective preventative maintenance inspection (PMI) program hinges on gathering and analyzing detailed cost data.

 This should be done for each class of equipment within a fleet.
 Fleet managers should begin by evaluating equipment manufacturers’ recommended servicing and repair schedules.
-Comparisons can be made with actual work orders that include a number of PMI-related items.
+Comparisons can be made with actual work orders that include a number of preventive maintenance-related items.

 To ensure maintenance tasks are performed when needed, inspections involving everything from the cab interior to the electrical system should be carried out at a regular interval.

 Step 2: Define the responsibilities for performing PM tasks.

 Whether fleets conduct daily pre- and post-trip inspections or once-weekly inspections, these tasks are vital to keeping vehicles on the road and the business moving.

 For PMI tasks, responsibility may be assigned to:

 Step 3: Analyze the cost impact of the program.

 Fleet managers should summarize the types of repairs (and vehicle classes) that constitute most of the labor and parts costs.
 Once the repairs and vehicles that account for the majority of shop time are identified, it is possible to evaluate and determine a plan of action.

 This will help pinpoint and reduce high-cost repairs, particularly if they are repetitive for a specific vehicle or vehicle class.

 Example: Is it time to replace an older vehicle that may be eating away at the fleet budget?